-71. Article 58(1)(a) of MiFID II requires Member States to ensure that an investment firm or a market operator operating a trading venue which trades commodity derivatives or emission allowances or derivatives thereof makes public a weekly report with the aggregate positions held by the different categories of persons for the different commodity derivatives or emission allowances or derivatives thereof traded on their trading venue ("weekly reports").
-The weekly reports are communicated to the NCAs and to ESMA, and ESMA proceeds with a centralised publication thereof.

-- 72. Article 58(2) of MiFID II sets obligations for investment firms trading commodity derivatives or emission allowances or derivatives thereof when traded outside a trading venue (EEOTC) to submit daily reports to the competent authority ("daily reports").
-Investment firms have the duty to provide the information in Article 58(2) of MiFID II in relation to the positions of their clients and the clients of those clients until the end client is reached. - 73.
-Weekly and daily reports shall differentiate between positions which "in an objectively measurable way reduce risks directly relating to commercial activities" and other positions. - 74.
+- 129. Article 58(1)(a) of MiFID II requires Member States to ensure that an investment firm or a market operator operating a trading venue which offers trading in commodity derivatives, emission allowances or derivatives thereof makes public a weekly report with the aggregate positions held by the different categories of persons for the different commodity derivatives or emission allowances or derivatives thereof traded on their trading venue ("weekly reports").
+The weekly reports are communicated to the NCAs and to ESMA, and ESMA proceeds with a centralised publication thereof. - 130.
+Article 58(2) of MiFID II sets obligations for investment firms trading commodity derivatives or emission allowances or derivatives thereof when traded outside a trading venue (EEOTC) to submit daily reports to the competent authority ("daily reports").
+Investment firms have the duty to provide the information in Article 58(2) of MiFID II in relation to the positions of their clients and the clients of those clients until the end client is reached. - 131.
+Weekly and daily reports shall differentiate between positions which "in an objectively measurable way reduce risks directly relating to commercial activities" and other positions. - 132.
 Article 58(5) of MiFID II mandated ESMA to draft implementing technical standards to determine the format of the reports and how the breakdown of the positions should be performed.
-Based on this empowerment, ESMA developed ITS 41, which sets out the format of position reports to be used by investment firms and market operators.
-The following section analyses possible amendments to ITS 4 to reflect the new exemptions from the position limits regime resulting from the amending Directive.
+Based on this empowerment, ESMA developed ITS 43, which sets out the format of position reports to be used by investment firms and market operators.
+The following sections analyse the impact on ITS 4 of the new exemptions from the position limits regime resulting from the amending Directive.

-- 5.5.1 Hedging exemption for financial counterparties from the position limit regime - 75.
-The amending Directive introduces a hedging exemption from the position limit regime for financial entities that are part of a predominantly commercial group and are acting on behalf of a non-financial entity of the predominantly commercial group, where those positions are objectively measurable as reducing risks directly relating to the commercial activity of that non-financial entity. - 76.
-MiFID II states that the weekly and daily reports shall differentiate between risk-reducing positions and other positions (third subparagraph of Article 58(4) of MiFID II).
-No amendments have been introduced here by the amending Directive. - 77.
-ESMA notes that the wording "reduce risks directly relating to commercial activities" encompasses both the hedging activity of non-financial counterparties (existing exemption), and the new hedging exemption available to financial counterparties acting on behalf of a non-financial entity.
+- 5.5.1 Hedging exemption for financial counterparties - 133.
+Article 57(1) of MiFID II introduces a hedging exemption from the position limit regime for positions held by financial entities that are part of a predominantly commercial group and are acting on behalf of a non-financial entity of the predominantly commercial group, where those positions are objectively measurable as reducing risks directly relating to the commercial activity of that non-financial entity.

-1 COMMISSION IMPLEMENTING REGULATION (EU) 2017/1093 of 20 June 2017 laying down implementing technical standards with regard to the format of position reports by investment firms and market operators
+3 COMMISSION IMPLEMENTING REGULATION (EU) 2017/1093 of 20 June 2017 laying down implementing technical standards with regard to the format of position reports by investment firms and market operators